Race day foods

 - Focus on low-GI carbs such as wholefood options, which release energy slowly

 The morning of your race is the time to top up your glycogen stores and hydrate after a night's sleep.
-While it's trickier with morning races, try to fit in a meal a good three hours before an event to give your body time to digest.
-Slow release (low GI) carbs are the best nourishment for your body a few hours before a race - try porridge topped with fruit, a bagel or wholegrain toast.
-It's wise to avoid fatty foods that will lie in your stomach, and anything that you're not used to, to avoid an upset stomach.
-If you struggle with eating early in the morning or suffer from pre-race nerves, try whisking up a low-fat smoothie or milkshake or a sports drink that contains carbohydrates as well as electrolytes.
+While it's trickier with morning races, try to fit in a meal about 3 hours before an event to give your body time to digest.
+Slow-release (low-GI) carbs are the best nourishment for your body at this time.
+Try porridge topped with fruit, a bagel or wholegrain toast.
+It's wise to avoid fatty foods that will lie in your stomach and anything that you're not used to eating to avoid an upset stomach.
+If you struggle with eating early in the morning or suffer from pre-race nerves, try blitzing a low-fat smoothie or milkshake, or have a sports drink that contains carbohydrates as well as electrolytes.

-If you're racing for longer than 60-90 mins, you'll need to take on board carbohydrate during the race to prevent your glycogen stores from becoming depleted.
-Think in one hour blocks: start taking on carbs an hour or so into your race, then every hour try to consume 30-60g, that's roughly a gel plus a sports drink (containing carbs) every hour.
-Stick with the fuels you used in your training; energy gels, bananas or gummy sweets are the usual candidates.
-As well as sports drinks that will replace electrolytes, drink water little and often and don't wait until you feel thirsty to drink.
-By the time thirst kicks in your body will already be dehydrated, and a dehydration level of only 3% will cause your energy levels to drop.
-Some people also like to take on caffeine (contained in some gels) during a race to give them an added energy boost, though it's only wise to do this if you've tried it during training to avoid a gurgling stomach!
+If you're racing for longer than 60-90 minutes, you'll need to take on board carbohydrates during the race to prevent your glycogen stores from becoming depleted.
+Think in 1-hour blocks: start taking on carbs an hour or so into your race, then every hour try to consume 30-60g – that's roughly a gel plus a sports drink (containing carbs) every hour.
+Stick with the fuels you used in your training: energy gels, bananas or gummy sweets are the usual candidates.
+As well as sports drinks that will replace electrolytes, drink water little and often, and don't wait until you feel thirsty to drink.
+By the time thirst kicks in, your body will already be dehydrated, and a dehydration level of only 3% will cause your energy levels to drop.
+Some people also like to take on caffeine (contained in some gels) during a race to give them an added energy boost, though it's only wise to do this if you've tried it during training – otherwise, you might end up with a gurgling stomach.

-Whether you collapse in a heap or parade around with your shiny new medal keep on drinking after you cross the finish line.
+Whether you collapse in a heap or parade around with your shiny new medal, keep on drinking after you cross the finish line.
 If isotonic sports drinks are given out, grab one to replace fluid, electrolytes and carbohydrates.
-Bananas are often given out after big races too as they give a good supply of carbohydrate and potassium to prevent muscle cramps.
-If you can stomach food straight after the race, snack on high GI carbs and protein-rich foods to boost your energy, rebuild glycogen stores and repair damaged muscle tissue.
-Recovery bars, milkshakes, smoothies made with milk or yogurt, chicken or tuna sandwiches and cereal and milk are good post-race snacking foods.
+Bananas are often given out after big races too, as they give a good supply of carbohydrates and potassium to prevent muscle cramps.
+If you can stomach food straight after the race, snack on high-GI carbs and protein-rich foods to boost your energy, rebuild glycogen stores and repair damaged muscle tissue.
+Recovery bars, milkshakes, smoothies made with milk or yogurt, chicken or tuna sandwiches and cereal with milk are good post-race snacking foods.

-When you get home, treat your weary muscles with a soak in the bath and a well-deserved meal - high in muscle-healing protein and carbohydrate, of course!
-These are our favourite post-race recipes:
+When you get home, treat your weary muscles with a soak in the bath and a well-deserved meal that's high in muscle-healing protein and carbohydrates.

 Fully loaded Cajun chicken burgers